last modified: Saturday, 15-May-2010 18:03:54 CEST

 To cause strong interference effects and bright primary colors, the distance between the elements of the grating must be just a few times larger than the wavelength of light (between 250-700 nm, or 0.25-0.70 micrometers).
 In optical microscopy studies, Jones observed variations in the spatial frequencies of the banding between 15/mm and 600/mm, corresponding to wavelengths of 67,000 nm and 1670 nm, with the colors getting more saturated the finer the banding is.
 Similar spacings between the bands, between below 1 and 100 micrometers, were observed by Frondel, 1978, and Taijing and Sunagawa, 1994, with widths of 1-3 micrometers being most common.
 Iris banding seems to correlate with periodic variations in quartz grain size (Taijing & Sunagawa, 1994) and chemical composition (Frondel, 1978, Heaney and Davis, 1995, see under "Composition").

-Composition
+Mineral Composition

 A chemical analysis of the total composition of agates shows small amounts of water in addition to silica, typically in the range from 0.5% to 1.5% (as reviewed by Graetsch 1994).
-Parts of which are captured in the pores between the tiny crystal grains, while some of it is bound chemically in silanole (Si-OH) groups.
+Parts of the water are captured in the pores between the tiny crystal grains, while some of it is bound chemically in silanole (Si-OH) groups.
 This water can be partially driven out of the agate by heating to 200-500°C for a couple of hours.
 The loss of water is apparently in large part due to the decomposition of the silanole groups (Fukuda and Nakashima, 2008).

 Compositional zoning that coincides with iris banding has also been observed by Heaney and Davis, 1995, for aluminum, Al, and sodium, Na.
 The concentrations of both trace elements correlate, which indicates that Na is trapped in the crystal lattice as a charge compensator for trivalent Al that replaces silicon in the SiO4 groups.